-Alicia Patterson reluctantly became a newspaper publisher in 1940 because her new husband wanted to keep her busy and out of trouble, and because she wanted to show her father that she could be as good a journalist as he was.
-From that timid start she created the most successful new daily newspaper of the postwar period.
+Alicia Patterson reluctantly became a newspaper publisher in 1940 because her husband wanted to keep her busy and out of trouble, and because she wanted to show her father that she could be as good a journalist as he was.
+From that timid start, she created Newsday, the most successful new daily newspaper of the postwar period.

 Those factors created the opportunity, and Patterson had the right combination of feistiness and journalistic instincts to take advantage of the opening.
 So at its heart, the history of Newsday is the story of Patterson’s personal growth, from a talented but aimless young woman into a great journalist — a process that depended heavily on her relationship with the two most important men in her life: her father, Joseph Medill Patterson; and her third husband, Harry Frank Guggenheim.

 It was perhaps inevitable that Patterson would become a journalist, since the driving force in her life was the desire to please her father, and the dominant reality of his family was newspapering.
 That tradition went all the way back to 1819, when her great-great-grandfather James Patrick set up a small weekly, the Tuscarawas Chronicle, in New Philadelphia, Tuscarawas County, Ohio.